-See how we made the treehouse into a fun and quirky Beehive in our previous blog post, which you can read here.
+See how we made our Chelsea Flower Show treehouse into a fun and quirky Beehive in our previous blog post, which you can read here.
 This week we look back over the show week and share our favourite moments from the RHS Chelsea Flower Show 2019.

-Along with our friends at Chewton Glen Hotel, we absolutely loved having strictly stars Joe Sugg and Dianne Buswell open our treehouse at the RHS Chelsea Flower Show.
+Along with our friends at Chewton Glen Hotel, we absolutely loved having strictly stars Joe Sugg and Dianne Buswell open our RHS 2019 Chelsea Flower Show treehouse.
 A crowd gathered as they stood at the entrance to cut the ribbon along with Chewton Glen’s Executive Director Andrew Stembridge and our very own MD, Andy Payne.

 One thing that really stood out for us is how genuine they were, and how happy they seemed to be spending the morning with us.
 Joe created a wonderful vlog about their day, which you can watch here!